FromWau/CustomMainMenuBackground/README.md

 Concept arts, used for this video, were created by Tu Bui, Concept and Matte Artist @ Respawn Entertainment

 ## How to create custom backgrounds
-Follow the guide on the [Titanfall 2 Modding Guide by NoSkill](https://noskill.gitbook.io/titanfall2/).
+Follow the guide on the [Titanfall 2 Modding Guide by NoSkill](https://noskill.gitbook.io/titanfall2/) Page.
 Guide Link: https://noskill.gitbook.io/titanfall2/Modding/user-interface/menus/menu-background